 The average overhead rate in the United States is 52% of the business revenue is directed towards business expenses.

-Here is a list of items that you should be prepared to pay for. these are the things that will be reoccurring and as a business you should anticipate these each month and why half of your income is is not take home.
+Here is a list of items that you should be prepared to pay for.
+These are the things that will be reoccurring and as a business you should anticipate these each month and why half of your income is not take home.

 You should know what your reoccurring monthly expenses run: